-1. Become ARC Member State
+- Become ARC Member State

-2. Scoping Mission
+- Scoping Mission

-3. ARC Capacity Building Programme
+- ARC Capacity Building Programme

 Find out more about the ARC Capacity Building Programme.

-4. Certificate of Good Standing
+- Certificate of Good Standing

 Upon completion of capacity building work, countries have a customised risk model with Africa RiskView (ARC’s technical engine that enables the monitoring of seasons and estimation of impact of drought) and a national operations plan that will be used to utilize any potential ARC payout effectively when catastrophes strike.
-To quality assure the work completed by the country technical working groups, the Africa RiskView customization reports and the national contingency plans are reviewed by various committees.
-The Africa RiskView customization reports are collectively examined by regional Africa RiskView Customization Review Committees, and national contingency plans are reviewed by the Peer-Review Mechanism using a set of standards and guidelines.
-This is followed by a review by the ARC Agency Governing Board then reviews the customization reports and national contingency plans to issue a Certificate of Good Standing based on a set of criteria that was approved by the Conference of Parties before a Certificate of Good Standing is issued.
+To quality assure the work completed by the country, TWG groups, the Africa RiskView customisation reports and the national contingency plans are reviewed by various committees.
+The Africa RiskView customisation reports are collectively examined by regional Africa RiskView Customisation Review Committees, while national contingency plans are reviewed by the Peer-Review Mechanism using a set of standards and guidelines.
+This is followed by a review by the ARC Agency Governing Board based on a set of criteria that was approved by the Conference of Parties before a Certificate of Good Standing is issued.
 This Certificate of Good Standing demonstrates that countries have successfully strengthened their DRM systems and have the capacity to use the available tools to benefit from joining the ARC risk pool.

-Countries that hold a valid Certificate of Good Standing are eligible to participate in the annual ARC risk pool that covers an agricultural season.
-A risk pool is a mechanism where individual risks are transferred and combined.
+Countries that hold a valid Certificate of Good Standing are eligible to participate in the annual ARC risk pools that cover an agricultural season.
+A risk pool is a mechanism where individual country risks are transferred and combined.
 That pool then takes on the risk profile of the group rather than the risk profile of each individual country, combining the uncertainty of individual risks into a calculable risk for the group.
 The ARC risk pool enables African countries to secure contingency funds for extreme weather events and natural disasters by capitalising on the natural diversification of weather risk across the continent.

-In the event of an extreme weather event, if countries hold a policy with ARC Ltd that covers the amount of risk transferred, ARC rapidly initiates a process to release funding for early responses.
-In-season monitoring conducted by countries and ARC enable both parties to identify where the most impacted areas are and the amount of the payout based on estimated impact.
-With this knowledge, countries develop Final Implementation Plans that elaborate upon the pre-approved Contingency Plans to facilitate targeted interventions that respond quickly and effectively to the populations impacted by disasters.
+Where a payout triggers following an extreme weather event, ARC rapidly initiates a process to release a pay-out to enable early response.
+In-season monitoring conducted by countries and ARC enables both parties to identify where the most impacted areas are and the amount of the payout based on estimated impact.
+With this knowledge, countries develop Final Implementation Plans that elaborate on pre-approved country contingency plans to facilitate targeted interventions that respond quickly and effectively to the populations impacted by disasters.
 Funds are paid-out within 2-4 weeks after the defined end of season for timely interventions that will deliver assistance to vulnerable households within 120 days.